-Do Masks Really Cut Your Risk Of Catching COVID-19 On Long Plane Flights?
+Do Masks On Plane Flights Really Cut Your Risk Of Catching COVID-19?

 In fact, since airlines have started to require masks, Freedman says, scientists have not documented one superspreading event on airlines.
 "Flights that had significant transmission documented were flights early on in the pandemic."

-All together these data suggest the masks are working — and working well.
+All together, these data suggest masks are working — and working well.
 "There's encouraging evidence from a number of flights that masking does help greatly, but it would be nice to study it better," he says.
-"The circumstantial evidence is your risk is low on a plane, if there is rigid masking."
+"The circumstantial evidence is, your risk is low on a plane, if there is rigid masking."

 And that last part is key.
 To keep the risk low on planes, everyone needs to keep their mask on while riding the plane.